shthumma15/simple_streamlit/README.md

 1. Create a new folder for your web app (give it an [appropriate](https://gravitydept.com/blog/devising-a-git-repository-naming-convention) name), and place it in your GitHub "projects" folder.
 2. Initiate a Git repository in this folder with `git init` in the command line (after navigating to that folder with `cd`).
 Then, [add it to your GitHub Desktop](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/adding-a-repository-from-your-local-computer-to-github-desktop).
 You'll want to use Git early and often to ensure that your changes are tracked, and you can always go back to (or compare with) a past version that works.
    - Note the contents of the .gitignore file.
 Environment files (such as the .env file) should be strictly ignored.
-3. Initialize a pip environment using the *environment.yml* file in this directory using `conda env create -f environment.yml`.
+3. Initialize a pip environment using the *environment.yml* file in this directory.
+For example, if you're using Ana/Miniconda, you'll use `conda env create -f environment.yml`.
 4. Any time you add new packages to the environment, update the environment file, and save a new requirements file with `pip freeze > requirements.txt`.
    - **Note: all packages should be installed using pip.**